 Very real harm comes in many forms

-An emotionally responsible, ethical partner, when you bring this up, will want to hear your concerns and address them openly and honestly, with integrity, accountability, and self-awareness.
+An emotionally responsible, ethical partner, when you bring up a concern, will want to hear your concern and address it openly and honestly, with integrity, accountability, and self-awareness.

 In an abusive relationship, if you raise these concerns, instead of acting in an emotionally accountable way, your partner may gaslight you, making you believe you are imagining it, or may deny the alarming behaviour is happening at all.